renanfmoises/bi-data-challenges/03-BI/03-Power-Tools-Basics/01-Billions/README.md

     </details>
 3. Merge your dataset "Billionaires" and "Sector"

-    ⚠ Matchting columns have not the same name, you need to select them.
+    ⚠ Matching columns have not the same name, you need to select them.

     <details>
     <summary markdown='span'>Hint 💡</summary>